Pacification of Ukrainians in Eastern Galicia: Nature of the action

 The operation was carried out in three stages.
 First, a basic edict was issued authorizing a particular action.
 Second, police units were brought in.
 Third units of the regular army carried out "operational maneuvers".

 The pacification involved the search of private homes as well as buildings in which Ukrainian organizations (including the Ukrainian Greek Catholic Church) were based.
 During the search, the buildings, belongings, and property of Ukrainians were destroyed and the inhabitants were often beaten and arrested.
-Several Ukrainian schools (in Rohat, Drohobycz, Lwów, Tarnopol and Stanisławów) were closed and the Ukrainian Youth Scout organization Plast was delegalized.
+Several Ukrainian schools (in Rohat, Drohobycz, Lwów, Tarnopol and Stanisławów) were closed and the Ukrainian Youth Scout organization Plast was outlawed.
 On 10 September, five deputies of Ukrainian National Democratic Alliance were arrested.

 The pacification was carried out by first surrounding a village with police units, then calling out the village elder or an administrator of the village.
 He in turn was informed about the purpose of the operation and was ordered to give up any weapons or explosives hidden in the village.
 All villagers were to remain in their houses.
 Subsequently, the houses of those suspected of cooperation with Organization of Ukrainian Nationalists were searched, which included the tearing up of floors and ceilings.
 During the course of the search, the furniture and property inside the houses were often destroyed.
 Policemen found about 100 kilograms of explosives and weapons (1287 rifles, 566 revolvers, 31 grenades).
 Also, during the searches, physical force was used and many people were beaten.
-According to Polish historian Władysław Pobóg-Malinowski, there were no fatalities, while, according to Ukrainian historian Petro Mirchuk, 35 Ukrainian civilians died during the pacification.
+According to Polish historian Władysław Pobóg-Malinowski, there were no fatalities, while, according to Ukrainian historian and an OUN member, Petro Mirchuk, 35 Ukrainian civilians died during the pacification.
 Stephan Horak estimates the number of victims at 7.
 Additional punishments included levying special "contributions" on the villages and stationing regiments of cavalry in the village, which had to be fed and quartered by the villages.

 Ukrainian nationalists lodged an official complaint regarding the "pacification" action to a committee of the League of Nations, which in its response disapproved the methods used by the Polish authorities, but also put blame on the Ukrainian extremist elements for consciously provoking this reaction from the Polish government.
 The committee concluded that the pacification did not constitute the governmental policy of persecution of the Ukrainian minority.